-It is the Bidders responsibility to ensure that proposals are delivered to the following location, by the time and date indicated on page 1 of this RFP document:
+It is the Bidders responsibility to ensure that proposals are submitted to the Contracting Authority, by the time and date indicated on page 1 of this RFP document.
+NRCan will not assume responsibility for proposals directed to any other location.